HelenGlover/Digital-Garden/_notes/Questions worth getting lost in.md

 But for now, the work is delightfully messy and exploratory:

 - **Ethnographic Observation:** When I attend events, I carry a notebook to record observations and map patterns.
 Later, I synthesize these observations into my actual research notebooks.
+This includes recognizing the many wonderful colleges and universities in D,C, and attending events open to the public.
+It is a great way to hear about new cutting edge research.

 - **Conversational Interviews:** Or in fancy research terms, "semi-structured informal interviews" with consent forms and question scripts.
 But really, they're just good conversations where I learn from people's experiences and explore potential collaborations.